prantlf/bacom/README.md

 The following features are implemented:

 * Registering of the custom element.
-* Synchronising (reflection) of values of a property and attribute.
+* Synchronising (reflection) of values of a properties and attributes.
-* Rendering of the shadow DOM content delayed by a micro-task.
+* Rendering of the shadow DOM content from a template.
 * Applying common styles by constructible stylesheets or `style` elements.
+* Setting an element to a property.
+* Listening on an event.
+* Plugins for `eslint` and `rollup` to transform `css` and `html` files as functions returning `CSSStylesheet` and `HTMLTemplateElement`.

 ## Contributing